brandonchinn178/brandonchinn178.github.io/about/resume.md

 ## Personality ##

 ### Leadership ###
-* Leader of small group at church, meeting every week.
-Involves connecting with each person and meeting their needs, in any way possible
 * Worship leader at churches, both in Berkeley and at home, since 2007.
 Involves preparing song sets, organizing practices, and maintaining musicianship
 * Often take initiative on jobs and projects, which are always completed in a timely manner